Orbest Orizonia Airlines: Iberworld

 In mid-April 2002, the Airbus A330-200 (registered EC-IDB) arrived with seating capacity for 51 Premium passengers and 287 Economy passengers.
 This acquisition allowed Iberworld to retire the ageing A310-300 in October 2002.

 In 2006, Grupo Iberostar decided to sell the airline and other parts of Iberostar for 800 million Euros while keeping the hotels and resorts.
 Iberworld, together with former Iberostar's tour operators, and Viajes Iberia became the new Orizonia Group owned by the UK's Carlyle Group (55%), Spain's Vista Capital (36%), the ICG Equity Fund (5%) and ten of the company's managers (4%).
 Later that same year, Iberworld carried over two million passengers, a major milestone in the airline's history.

 Iberworld took delivery of three A330-300 series aircraft, the larger A330 variant, another A320-200 (from Iberia) and leased the A330-200 to their Portuguese subsidiary Orbest.
 The modernized Airbus fleet of seven A320-200s, one A330-200 (leased to Orbest) and three A330-300s allowed Iberworld to report a profit every year since inception in 1998.
 In 2008, the Iberworld fleet paint scheme was changed to a new design deemed more appealing and eye-catching.

 Orbest Orizonia

 On 1 May 2011, the airline was rebranded and changed its name to Orbest Orizonia.

 Orbest Orizonia acceded to judicial protection on 15 February 2013, due to problems in its fusion with the Globalia Group, parent for Air Europa.
 On 28 February 2013, it was announced publicly that the Spanish travel agency group Viajes Barceló would buy the airline Orbest along with another travel agent chain called Vibo.
 Orbest previously employed over 800 employees but with this new deal by the Barceló group, the intention was to employ even more people, just over 900 employees.
 The airline declared bankruptcy on 5 May 2013 and ceased all operations subsequently.

-Destinations

 Fleet

 By the time of ceasing operations, the Orbest Orizonia fleet consisted of the following aircraft: